 These bulbs are primarily grown between Thanksgiving and Christmas, though they can be planted anytime mid-fall through early-spring.
 Amaryllis can be purchased in four ways; bulbs, waxed bulbs, bulb kits and started plants.

 Light – Bright, indirect light.
 As the Amaryllis grows, rotate it regularly to unsure the stem grows straight.
 Avoid direct sunlight to prevent leaf scorch.
 Low light levels will result in stunted growth and minimal (if any) flowering.

 Water – When starting from a bulb, you’ll want to mist the top layer of soil regularly.
-Once they have begun to grow, switch over to regular watering and water once the top 2 to 3 inches of soil is dry.
+Once they have begun to grow, switch over to regular watering and water once the third of the soil is dry.
 Do not over water as the bulb can begin to rot.